AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/overview.md

 - Access to Adobe Experience Platform: [https://experience.adobe.com/platform](https://experience.adobe.com/platform)
 - Access to Adobe Experience Platform Data Collection: [https://experience.adobe.com/#/data-collection/](https://experience.adobe.com/#/data-collection/)
 - Access to Demo System: [https://dashboard.adobedemo.com/](https://dashboard.adobedemo.com/)

->[!IMPORTANT]
->
->This tutorial was created to facilitate a particular workshop format.
-It uses specific systems and accounts to which you might not have access.
-Even without access, we think you can still learn a lot by reading through this very detailed content.
-If you're a participant in one of the workshops and need your access credentials, please contact your Adobe representative who will provide you with the required information.

 ## Videos